 Let me tell you why.

-First, I’m not arguing with that specific theist with the hopes of changing that specific theist’s mind.
+First, I’m not arguing with that person with the hopes of changing that specific theist’s mind.
 I’m doing it because I know there is an audience paying attention.
 In that audience, there could be religious people who have doubts that will grow if they follow the debate.
-In that audience, there could be atheists who find themselves cornered by religious family and friends, and through listening to me, finally know what to say to them.
-In that audience, there could be people who identify as non-religious that finally decide to call themselves atheist after hearing what I have to say.
-I argue with the theist, not to change the theist’s mind, but in hopes that even just one member of the audience to that debate can be helped in some way by the things that I am saying.
+In that audience, there could be atheists who find themselves cornered by religious family and friends, and through following the discussion, learn what to say to them.
+In that audience, there could be people who identify as non-religious that finally decide to call themselves atheists after hearing what I have to say.
+I argue with the theist, not to change the theist’s mind, but in hopes that even just one member of the audience can be helped in some way by the things that I am saying.

 Additionally, If you’ve spent any time watching the Atheist Experience, and are still claiming that debating people is futile… I mean, I don’t know what to say to you.
 I’d need ten sets of hands to count how many times I’ve heard a caller say, “You guys are the reason I identify as an atheist.
 Thank you.”
 And I’ve only watched a couple handfuls of episodes!